raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 # Retry Delay TLV {#delay}

-The Retry Delay TLV (SSOP-TYPE=0) can be used as both an Operation TLV and as a Modifier TLV.
+The Retry Delay TLV (SSOP-TYPE=0) can be used as an Operation TLV or as a Modifier TLV.

 The SSOP-DATA for the the Retry Delay TLV is as follows: